-A holiday at the Agriturismo La Ghirlanda, located in Umbria in Gualdo Cattaneo in the province of Perugia, will give you the possibility to admire some of the most beautiful and interesting towns of Umbria.
+A holiday at the Agriturismo La Ghirlanda, and Le Cerque, located in Umbria in Gualdo Cattaneo in the province of Perugia, will give you the possibility to admire some of the most beautiful and interesting towns of Umbria.

 Todi, which is located in the province of Perugia, sits on a gentle hill whose height is a little more than four hundred meters.
 They were the Umbrians to establish it at the turn of the VIII and VII century.
 After the barbarian invasions it was annexed to the Byzantine Empire.